 If you think you or your organization is already a victim of ransomware, report it immediately to your local FBI field office, report the incident to the Bureau’s Internet Crime Complaint Center, or report it to the FBI’s IC3 online.

 - Paying the ransom to a malicious actor does not always guarantee your organization will be given access to the data and systems.
-Some groups did not receive the decryption key they were promised, even after paying the ransom.
+Some groups did not receive the decryption key, even after paying the ransom.

 - After paying the initial ransom, some criminals moved the goalpost and demanded victims pay more in order to receive the decryption key.

 - Some victims who paid the demand were targeted yet again by other criminal actors.